msarker009/test/README.md

 # amarShop-angular-
-amarShop is online shopping site. it's build with angular js
+amarShop is online shopping site. it's built with angularJs